 Thank you for your interest in working for the Jefferson County R.J.
 Bailar Public Library (JCPL).
-There are currently no openings.
-When jobs become available they will be posted here.

 Search for jobs in other Florida libraries:

 JCPL is a great place to volunteer your time and help your community.
 We book volunteers in two-hour shifts when work is available.
 Volunteers must be detail-oriented, patient and responsible.
 A background check is required to volunteer at the library.
 Here are some of the tasks volunteers might be interested in taking on:

 - Shelving books – if you love keeping things tidy and putting things in order, this is the job for you!

 - Inventory – requires basic IT and data entry skills